-A half-mile north of the Oconaluftee Visitor Center on Newfound Gap Road (US 441) in the Great Smoky Mountains National Park is Mingus Mill (just a few miles from Cherokee).
+A half-mile north of the Oconaluftee Visitor Center (and Mountain Farm Museum) on Newfound Gap Road (US 441) in the Great Smoky Mountains National Park is Mingus Mill, just a few miles from Cherokee.
 Built in 1886, this mill uses a water-powered turbine instead of a water wheel to power all of the machinery in the building.
 Located at its original site, Mingus Mill stands as a tribute to the test of time.
 It was the largest mill in the Smokies, serving about 200 families.
 It's one of many historic structures that have been saved.

 Smokemont Baptist Church

 Just three miles from the Oconaluftee Vistor Center is Smokemont.
 It was once a thriving lumber town with homes, businesses and a school.
 When the lumber played out people moved on and the area became a part of the National Park.
 Smokemont Baptist Church (also known as Lufty Church) was built in 1912 for a congregation organized in 1836.
 The church remained in active use until the area was made part of the national park in 1935.
 The church has been restored and is usually open to see the interior with the original pews.

 Today, Smokemont offers a large campground for tents and RVs, trails and horseback riding.
 As you enter the Smokemont area from US 441 / Newfound Gap Road, turn left for the campground, right for the horse stables, or go straight into a small parking area for the short walk to the church.

 Both the mill and church are wedding locations in the Great Smoky Mountains.
 Read more about getting married or eloping here.